 Note that your maximum liability under federal law for unauthorized use of your credit card is $50, which is per credit card.
 However, if you have homeowners insurance you may be protected even further.

-There is a caveat.
-If your debit card information was stolen, but not the card itself, you are only liable for transfers that occur after 60 days following the mailing of your bank statement containing the unauthorized use and before you report the loss
+And there is a caveat.
+If your debit card information was stolen, but not the card itself, you won’t be liable for the transactions if you report them within 60 days of your statement being sent to you.

-That said, make sure you call your card issuer immediately if you suspect your credit or debit card is lost or stolen.
-Sure it may turn up, but it’s not worth the risk if you don’t recover the card in a timely manner.
+All that said, make sure you call your card issuer immediately if you suspect your credit or debit card is lost or stolen.
+Sure, it may turn up, but it’s not worth the risk if you don’t recover the card in a timely manner.

 The only downside to reporting the card lost is that you’ll have to wait a week or more for your new credit card to arrive.
-That’s why it’s best to always carry a back-up card with you, somewhere other than your wallet or purse in case you lose everything.
+That’s why it’s best to always have a back-up credit card, left somewhere other than your wallet or purse in case you lose everything.

 Here are some useful tips to avoid the loss or theft of your credit/debit card and credit/debit card information: